2022 Australian rainfall records: September

-September was the fifth-highest on record for Australia.
-With out of season heavy rain affected North West WA and Tropical moisture being brought down to the southern states through a large cloud band causing heavy rain and storms and an offshore low pressure system brought heavy rain to North East NSW and South East Queensland.
+September was the fifth-wettest on record for Australia.
+Out of season heavy rain affected North West WA and tropical moisture was brought down to the southern states through a large cloud band causing heavy rain and storms.
+An offshore low pressure system brought heavy rain to North East NSW and South East Queensland.

-On the 3rd of September, a low pressure system crossed the Gascoyne, WA and 15% of the state experienced its highest September daily rainfall on record.
-Towns such as Meekatharra, Western Australia broke its September rain record receiving 56.4mm.
+On 3 September, a low pressure system crossed the Gascoyne, WA and 15 percent of the state experienced its highest September daily rainfall on record.
+Towns such as Meekatharra broke September rain records receiving 56.4 mm.
 Large parts of the Pilbara and Gascoyne experienced the wettest September on record.